DisasterofPuppets/LCD_Batten_Control_CYD/README.md

 - Cheap Yellow Display (ESP32)
 - 24V 2835 SMD 240LED/M Color 6000L IP20
 - 6A 220V PSU
+- Encoder with button (HW 040) I used a cheap one.

 WIP, Controller to Adjust the following parameters